 You do not have to bring food for the camping trip as breakfast, lunch and dinner on the ride are included.
 When you register, please select any food preferences for vegetarian, vegan or gluten free.
 Each afternoon, the crew from Fyxation will arrive at our campgrounds ahead of us with cold beverages and hot meals, so you only need to carry your fuel for the day’s ride.
 In the morning Fyxation will provide camp breakfast and something for you to take with you on your ride for lunch.
 The Bike Fed will bring a supply of hydration mix and Bonk Breaker bars too.

-Fyxation will have demo bikes to try and last year we even got in a little swimming, for an adventerous few.
 We are hoping to round up a couple local speakers to share some wisdom about the forest with us while we sit around the campfire.
 We will have some craft beer and other non-alcoholic beverages, but this is NOT a raging party with bike jumping through the fire.
-Feel free to bring a book or go hike or ride a Fyxation demo bike and explore a bit.
+Feel free to bring a book or go hike or ride around the camp sites and explore a bit.